FoundryVTT MCP Server - v0.11.0

 • Monitor logs for suspicious activity

-The server includes comprehensive diagnostic tools to help troubleshoot connection and performance issues:
+The server includes diagnostic tools to help troubleshoot connection and performance issues:

 Connection Testing: